 Instead, consider putting the furniture in storage and asking your real estate agent for recommendations about having someone stage your home.
 A home stager may have modern options that can work for the space you have at a price that’s cheaper than buying new.
 You can then take those savings to the home you buy and get furniture that best suits the new space.

-Pro tip: If you decide it is the right time to buy furniture, because your existing set is too worn out and may negatively impact the appeal of your home, consider purchasing it with one of these three credit cards that will let you hit pause on interest until nearly 2024.
+Pro tip: If you decide it is the right time to buy furniture because your existing set is too worn out and may negatively impact the appeal of your home, consider purchasing it with one of the best credit cards with 0% intro APR available now.

 Converting a loft space